ALUM Mentorship App

 WHAT IS “ALUM”?

 Alumni Leaders and Undergraduate Mentors (ALUM) is a nonprofit organization that aims to foster long-lasting connections between high school students and undergraduate alumni.
+ALUM wanted to expand their program structure to have broader reach and needed the right infrastructure to do so.

 My cross-functional team and I created a mobile application zero-to-one where student-mentor pairs can schedule mentorship sessions and track their progress.

 ALUM hosted a 6-week summer program where mentor-mentee pairs attended info sessions, group sessions, and one-on-one’s.
-They noticed that this synchronous structure wasn’t a great fit, as many students had summer commitments like internships and jobs.
+They noticed that this synchronous structure wasn’t a great fit, as many students had other summer commitments.
+ALUM wanted to switch gears towards a mentorship model where mentor-mentee pairs could meet on their own time.

 At its simplest form, mentorship sessions are two people chatting over video call about their careers.
 ALUM could send off an email with mentor-mentee pairings and leave it at that, but they wanted to build an environment where students feel inspired as part of a larger community.